Entry last updated: 12/10/23

 Te Ara: the Encyclopedia of New Zealand

-Te Ara is an excellent starting point for all questions about New Zealand Aotearoa.
-If we look at the bottom of the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.
+Te Ara is an excellent starting point for all questions about Aotearoa New Zealand.
+If we look down to the bottom of the page, we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.
 This site has information about historic New Zealand Tsunamis as well as others.

 Enter the keyword 'Tsunami' into the search bar at the top of the page.